Media Moment: Jessica Isaac

 Are there any trends or changes you’ve noticed in the architecture/interior design sectors?

 It changes so fast, if I say anything specific, it will probably be out of style already!
-I guess I’d say the broadest shift right now is away from bright white-washed walls and stark minimalism and towards warmth and color.
+The broadest shift right now is away from bright white-washed walls and stark minimalism, towards warmth and color.

 What’s something people might not know about you?